 How Condensing Furnaces Work

 A condensing furnace is a type of heating system that uses a secondary heat exchanger to capture wasted heat from the furnace's exhaust gases.
-This decreases the extent of energy wasted, enhances energy efficiency and lowers carbon-monoxide emissions.
-It also will take less natural gas to create the same amount of heat compared to other types of furnaces.
+This reduces the quantity of energy wasted, enhances energy efficiency and lowers CO2 emissions.
+It also involves less natural gas to create the same rate of heat compared to other types of furnaces.

 How Condensing Furnaces Differ from Non-Condensing Furnaces

 The life span of a condensing furnace depends on the brand, model and other factors.
-In most cases, a condensing furnace should last between 10-20 years with appropriate maintenance and regular service.
-If you put off scheduled maintenance, the equipment may struggle to perform as well, ultimately failing earlier than anticipated.
+Generally speaking, a condensing furnace should last between 10-20 years with proper maintenance and regular service.
+If your heating system doesn’t have regular furnace maintenance, the unit may struggle to perform as well, ultimately failing earlier than anticipated.

 Why Condensing Furnaces Cost More

-For the most part, condensing furnaces type of system is a lot more efficient than standard, single-speed furnaces, as it only consumes the minimum amount of energy needed to heat your home, which subsequently saves money on your utility bills.
+Usually, condensing furnaces type of system is much more efficient than conventional furnaces, as it only utilizes the minimum amount of energy needed to heat your home, which subsequently saves money on your utility bills.

 A variable-speed furnace doesn’t run all the time.
-Instead, it runs at different speeds depending on the temperature in your home as well as the amount of energy it uses to reach that temperature.
+Instead, it runs at different speeds depending on the temperature in your Winnipeg home as well as the amount of energy it needs to maintain that temperature.

-When sufficient energy is needed to maintain your set temperature level, the furnace will switch to a higher speed in order to keep up with demand.
-Doing this will ensure more efficient heating in your home while also offering quieter operation.
+When sufficient energy is required to maintain your set temperature level, the furnace will switch to a higher speed to manage the higher demand.
+Precise fan speeds offer more efficient heating in your home while also providing quieter operation.

 Guide to Two-Stage Furnaces